scherermichael-oss/conventional-mergebot/README.md

 The new feature is awesome!

-BREAKING CHANGES: You must update the configuration.
+BREAKING CHANGE: You must update the configuration.

 #1234
 ```